 The Bottom-line: Legacy BPO may be stagnating on its own, but it’s ready for R-BPO

 What’s abundantly clear is that the outsourcing industry is caught in one bloody great rut: too many engagements are simply stuck in this Catch-22 where they are no longer attractive to competitive bids and the incumbent providers simply do not see the value (or have the onus) to invest in the buyer.
 You can’t trim the fat until you fix – and automate – the process underbelly, and today’s emerging RPA tools, such as Automation Anywhere, Blue Prism and UiPath, are increasingly providing the platform to do that.
 So the next phase is for R-BPO solutions to be come to market that are priced against future productivity gains through automation, not immediate cost-savings through labor arbitrage and elimination.

-Posted in : Business Process Outsourcing (BPO), Cognitive Computing, Design Thinking, fa-bpo, HfSResearch.com Homepage, HR Strategy, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, Security and Risk, sourcing-change, The As-a-Service Economy
+Posted in : Business Process Outsourcing (BPO), Cognitive Computing, Design Thinking, Finance and Accounting, HfSResearch.com Homepage, HR Strategy, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, Security and Risk, sourcing-change, The As-a-Service Economy